TENANT NONCOMPLIANCES UNDER EXECUTIVE ORDER 20-94 AND THE CARES ACT

 There are state and federal moratoriums currently in effect on nonpayment of rent eviction cases.

-Florida’s current eviction moratorium is in effect through July 1, 2020.
+Florida’s current eviction moratorium is in effect through September 1, 2020.
+This latest extension by the Governor does, however, allow non-payment notices to be served and cases to be filed.
+Writs of possession, however, cannot be executed.
 The federal moratorium runs through July 25, 2020 but only applies to “covered” properties, and would also require a 30-day notice to be given for any vacating notice (including a demand to pay rent or vacate).

 The Executive Order and the Stimulus Act apply to nonpayment of rent.